shawngraham/hist3907o/workbook/docs/Open-Access-Research/Exercises.md

 + `pull` request: to ask the original maker of a repo to 'pull' your changes into their master, original, repository
 + `push`: to move your changes from your computer to the online repo

+### Now, let's set up a website that lives in a github repo

+_don't worry, exercise 2 is already done.
+This is just to push you further..._

 The historian Jack Dougherty has an excellent video and step-by-step instructions for getting set up with git and github.
 Please [read his steps](http://www.datavizbook.org/content/publish/host-html-code-ghpages/tutorial.html) and then watch his video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZVejLE8qtOI" frameborder="0" allowfullscreen></iframe>